tembo-io/website/landing/src/content/docs/postgres_guides/how-to-create-and-use-materialized-views/how-to-create-and-use-materialized-views.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to Create and Use Materialized Views
 ---

-# How to Create and Use Materialized Views

 Imagine yourself as the administrator of a users' database for an e-commerce website.
 Within this database, there is a table known as "orders" which stores the details of every order that has been made.
 Now suppose that you want to continuously have a view with the number of orders made by each customer.